SamPom100/Mask-Plugin/README.md

 - `/mask`  (Gives you the Helm of Invisibility).

 ### Notes
-- Only those with permission can recieve the mask, but any player can use it.
+- Only those with permission can spawn the mask, but any player can use it.